 #1.
-One of the biggest high point of this software is its simple and straightforward nature.
+One of the biggest high points of this password manager software is its simple and straightforward nature.
 And because of this, it’s super-easy to get started with it.

-Just install the desktop app, add the browser extension, set up your account, and you’re done.
+There are many ways to access the application.
+Just install the desktop app, add the browser extension, or download the app to set up your account, and you’re done.

 Also, the interface is quite clean and minimalistic, too, which makes it easy to operate.